-Getting your permanent resident visa is a big deal.
+Getting your COPR and visa is a big deal.
 Don’t let anyone talk you into believing otherwise.
 This calls for celebration.
 Many people dream of being where you are now but do not have the courage to pursue the dream.
-If you are reading this before you land in Canada, great.
+If you are reading this before you land in Canada, this is great.
 Otherwise, it is still good.
 You will still find this useful.
 This post focuses on what to do in your first week in Canada after landing starting from the airport.
-Please note that this post applies to those on temporary work permit or student visa.
+Please note that this post also applies to those on temporary work permit or student visa.
+If you are not yet in Canada, you can read about what you need to do before you arrive in Canada.

-The first thing on your list should be your Social Insurance Number (SIN).
+The first thing on your list should be to get your Social Insurance Number (SIN).
 This is a nine-digit number that you will need to work in Canada.
 This is similar to the National Insurance Number in the United Kingdom.
-Your SIN will begin with a ‘9’ if you are in Canada on a temporary work permit,
+Your SIN will begin with a ‘9’ if you are in Canada on a temporary work permit.

-If you arrive in Canada, you might be able to do this at the airport.
+If you arrive in Canada early in the day, you might be able to do this at the airport.
 Otherwise, you can visit any of the Service Canada offices in your location to apply.
 This process should not take you more than 60 mins even with long queues.
 Ensure you take Be sure to bring your work or study permit with you.

 2. Register For Your Provincial Healthcare Insurance